-Salad days are here again . .. and it looks like they’re sticking around for a while.
-So, it’s time to dust off the salad spinner and get creative.
+Salad days are here again.
+So it’s time to dust off the salad spinner and get creative.

-Is chicken Caesar Ireland’s favourite salad?
-I think it might be, and with a side order of nicely crisp shoestring fries, it’s a real treat.
-Guardian food writer Felicity Cloake has a recipe for the ultimate chicken Caesar in her book, The A-Z of Eating, and it relies on charring the lettuce to add a delicious point of difference.
+Is chicken Caesar Ireland's favourite salad?
+I think it might be, and with a side order of nicely crisp shoestring fries, it's a real treat.
+Below you'll find the Guardian food writer Felicity Cloake's recipe for the ultimate chicken Caesar, from her book The A-Z of Eating, and it relies on charring the lettuce to add a delicious point of difference.

-Japanese chef and London restaurateur Makiko Sano’s steamed sesame chicken salad is healthy, light and exceptionally flavoursome.
-Just right for these hot, humid days.
+The Japanese chef and London restaurateur Makiko Sano’s steamed sesame chicken salad is healthy, light and exceptionally flavoursome.
+Just right for these summer days.